pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 of *key* enters an alarm zone defined in *key*'s metadata.

 Secondly, the plugin maintains a digest of current alarm notifications.
-The digest is a JSON object whose property names are notified *key* values and whose property values are the current notification state of the associated *key*.
+The digest is a JSON object whose properties are notified *key*s with values equivalent to their associated notification.
 This digest provides a convenient data set for use by software annunciators or other alarm consumers.

-Thirdly, the plugin operates zero or more user-defined switch or notification outputs in response to the system's aggregate alarm state.
+Thirdly, the plugin operates zero or more user-defined switch or notification outputs dependent upon the alarm states present in the digest.
-In this context the system alarm state is 'alert' if any individual alarm is in an 'alert' state and similarly for each possible notification state.
-This allows, for example, the operation of various types of physical annunciator.
+This allows, for example, the operation of an indicator when a warning or alert state is present and an audible alarm when an alarm or emergency state is present.

 ## Configuration